321vno/americans-in-egypt/pages/roster.md

 **William Wing Loring (1818-1886)** *Confederate Veteran*
 ![alt text](assets/img/loring_egypt3.jpeg)
 Loring served in the Egyptian military under Khedive Ismail Pasha from 1869-1879 and was charged with the managment of the country's coastal defenses in Alexandria.
+To view his collection, click here.